Veronica With Four Eyes

 Ask about bright lighting and flying objects

 Another thing that can impact how well a student is able to execute drill is bright lighting, as people with certain visual impairments may have less usable vision under bright lighting conditions.
-Students with visual impairments may also feel less comfortable with being close to flying objects such as flags, rifles, or batons, especially if they have limited peripheral vision, so it’s better to keep students away from these when possible.
+Students with visual impairments may also feel less comfortable with being close to flying objects such as flags, rifles, or batons, especially if they have limited peripheral vision, so students may feel comfortable standing or moving away from these items.
+To help with managing light sensitivity from bright lights, I would wear sunglasses when in the stands or on the field, or I would just wear my non-polarized prescription tinted glasses if the sunglasses made it too dark.

 Related links